The Mergers & Acquisitions Review: United Kingdom

 The CMA strongly encourages parties to enter into discussions in advance of formal notifications to seek advice on their submission to ensure that a notification is complete and to lessen the risk of burdensome information requests post-notification.
 The CMA aims to start the statutory clock within 20 working days (on average across all cases) of submission of a substantially complete draft merger notice.
 Some cases, however, require much longer pre-notification periods.
-The average length of the total pre-notification period was 37 working days in the 2020 to 2021 financial year, which was in part a result of the impact of the pandemic on the CMA's ability to deal with its caseload.34
+The average length of the total pre-notification period was 55 working days in the 2020 to 2021 financial year, which was in part a result of the impact of the pandemic on the CMA's ability to deal with its caseload.34

 Once a transaction is formally notified, Phase I begins, and the CMA has a statutory time limit of 40 working days to reach a decision.
-The average length of Phase I was 37 working days during the 2019 to 2020 financial year.29 The CMA may extend the 40-working-day period in certain exceptional circumstances, such as if it is waiting for information from the merging parties.
-The CMA formally paused the statutory timetable in one Phase I case during the 2019 to 2020 financial year.30
+The average length of Phase I was 35 working days during the 2020 to 2021 financial year.35 The CMA may extend the 40-working-day period in certain exceptional circumstances, such as if it is waiting for information from the merging parties.

 If the CMA's duty to refer a transaction to a Phase II investigation is engaged, the parties have five working days from the substantial lessening of a competition decision (SLC decision) to offer undertakings in lieu of a reference to the CMA (although they may offer them in advance should they wish to do so).
 If the parties offer undertakings, the CMA has until the 10th working day after the parties receive the SLC decision to decide whether the offer might be acceptable, in principle, as a suitable remedy to the substantial lessening of competition.
 If the CMA decides the offer might be acceptable in principle, a period of negotiation and third-party consultation follows.
 The CMA is required to decide formally whether to accept the offered undertakings, or a modified form of them, within 50 working days of providing the parties with the SLC decision, subject to an extension of up to 40 working days if there are special reasons for doing so.